 We can also observe that reasoning strategies may in turn bring with them differences in information seeking patterns.
 The choice of information or tests within the diagnostic has been understudied to date given its role in real-world clinical settings.
 Our results in Study 1 indicate that information seeking patterns are associated with accuracy, specifically around greater selectivity and less variability in information seeking.
 This relates well to real-world clinical decisions where information and tests can require sizeable time and even other staff or technology to request, as mentioned earlier.
 Hence, in a setting where all possible information is not always readily available to clinicians, being selective is advantageous.
 In addition, being more standardised in information seeking can also make comparisons between patients easier given that the information being compared is more similar.
 We can assume that a big part of gaining medical experience is by using past patient cases personally experienced by the clinician and then drawing upon that experience for a new incoming patient.
 This may explain the findings of Coderre et al (2003) that pattern recognition was utilised more with experience: because experienced clinicians have more past patients to draw patterns from.

 There is real value in teaching metacognition and uncertainty within medical education (Royce, Hayes, & Schwartzstein, 2019), such as with the use of cognitive aids (Chew, Durning & Van Merriënboer, 2016, Ely, Graber & Croskerry, 2011), especially given that doctors can be reticent to express their uncertainty (Katz, 1984).
 A more structured aid is needed, as simply looking at a case for a second time may not be sufficient to improve diagnostic accuracy (Monteiro et al, 2015) and current cognitive forcing strategies have not been found to be effective enough (Sherbino et al, 2014).
 The reason for this might that past distinction between System 1 (automatic, quick) and System 2 (deliberate, slow) thinking for prompting diagnostic reasoning may be overly simplistic, in that one solution may not fit all possible cases and all clinicians.
-Future work should hence focus on understanding when certain reasoning styles and hence which cognitive aids may be more useful for a given clinical situation.
+Future work should focus on understanding when certain reasoning styles and which cognitive aids may be more useful for a given clinical situation.
 Past work on cognitive interventions have not tended to focus on prompting appropriate information seeking, and we show here that different facets of information seeking contribute uniquely to both confidence and accuracy.
 While the most relevant information that should be afforded to clinicians will differ depending on the medical discipline, we note that before any integration of information can take place, interventions can focus on standardising which information is presented to clinicians in the first place.
 This could not only improve diagnostic accuracy but ensure more appropriate expressions of confidence and uncertainty by reducing a tendency toward overtesting.
 We emphasise that such recommendations are highly dependent and variable depending on the specific medical context, but this acts an important facet for medical education to consider around how seeking information relates to reasoning styles and how important these non-technical skills are to integrate into the educational context of medicine.

 References